youliangtan/robot_arm_workcell_manager/README.md

 ### Fiducial Markers Testing

 To individually test fiducial marker detection.
-If testing this, rmb to uncomment line 1.4 `add_executable(XXX)` and comment line 105 `add_library(XXX)`, only a executable will be generated.
+If testing this, remember to edit `CMAKEList.txt` to uncomment line 1.4 `add_executable(XXX)` and comment line 105 `add_library(XXX)`, a relevant executable will be generated.
+Also Comment out
+`robot_arm_workcell_manager` exec generation.

 ```
 # Check Camera and configure path